Background to the report

-- whether the allocation of ODA focuses sufficiently on effectiveness;
+- the allocation of ODA across-government focused sufficiently on effectiveness;

-- whether departments’ ODA projects are meeting planned objectives; and,
+- departments’ ODA projects are meeting their planned objectives; and

-- whether the centre of government maintains good oversight of the effectiveness of ODA spending.
+- the centre of government maintains good oversight of the effectiveness of ODA spending.